-The Housing Executive will seek to align with any Programme for Government, as and when developed by the Northern Ireland Executive.
-With the draft Framework having been subject to public consultation earlier this year the Homelessness Strategy will again align with the outcome of 'We care for others and help those in need' from the draft Programme for Government 2016-21.
+The Housing Executive will continue to align with the Programme for Government.
+With the draft Framework having been subject to public consultation earlier this year the draft Homelessness Strategy will again align with the outcome of 'We care for others and help those in need' from the Programme for Government 2016-21.
 Our engagement with the Central Homelessness Forum has noted broad agreement as to the appropriateness of the current indicators and these will continue with the baseline to be figures for 2021/22 or the earliest year for which figures are available for any figures which are not currently published/collated.